docker/docs/content/guides/walkthroughs/persist-data.md

 ---
-title: Persist data between containers
+title: Persist container data
 keywords: get started, quick start, intro, concepts
-description: Learn how to persist data between containers
+description: Learn how to persist container data
 ---

 This walkthrough shows you how to persist data between containers.
 To better understand some concepts in this walkthrough, complete the [Run multi-container applications](./multi-container-apps.md) walkthrough first.